 Above is another great LinkedIn Lead Gen Ad example created by Leadfeeder.
 They also offer users a free guide, “The Ultimate Guide to Website Visitor Identification”, in exchange for users’ information.

-Best Practices for LinkedIn Lead Gen Forms
+LinkedIn Lead Gen Forms best practices

 1. Use a compelling headline and description

 When designing your LinkedIn Lead Gen Forms, use a catchy headline and a description.
 This helps users to take further action to complete the form.
 The headline should describe the offer you have for them.
-Then, the description explains the benefit of the headline and what they will get by completing the form.

 For example, in the DocuSign LinkedIn Lead Gen Form above, the title is: